|

 This Year.

-This year (2025) there will be two Scootaville events, one in Qld in August/Sept and another in Vic in Nov.
-Both will include big events of which we're in the planning stages now.
+Next year (2026) there will be three Scootaville events, one in NSW in March, Qld in August/Sept and another in Vic in Nov.
+All three will include big events of which we're in the planning stages now.
 More on them later when we bed them down.

 ||||||||||||||||||||||||||||